gmidolo/GRACE_resurvey_analysis/README.md

 N.B.
-In the modeling scripts ([`2.A_model_fitting.R`](src/2.analysis/2.A_model_fitting.R) onward), `delta_CA` and `delta_NP` (change in grassland core area and patch number, 2023 − 1870) are derived on the fly from the `grassland_*` columns above, and are not stored as separate columns in this file.
+In the modeling scripts ([`2.A_model_fitting.R`](src/2.analysis/2.A_model_fitting.R) onward), `delta_CA` and `delta_NP` (change in grassland core area and patch number, 2023 − 1870) are derived directly from `grassland_*`
+columns above in the script.

 ## License

-**Data** are available under the terms of the Creative Commons Zero v1.0 Universal license (CC0 1.0) - see [Data Availability](#data-availability).
+**Vegetation data** are available under the terms of the Creative Commons Zero v1.0 Universal license (CC0 1.0) - see [Data Availability](#data-availability).